B4tiste/bot-swbox/README.md

 ### `/get_mob_stats`

-**Description**: Retrieves monster statistics, with an option to specify the season.
+**Description**: Retrieves monster statistics.
 It also displays some great combo and counter to that monster.

 **Usage**:

--   `/get_mob_stats` => Opens a form to enter the monster name and season (optional).
+-   `/get_mob_stats` + The name of the monster you want to search for with an autocomplete feature.

 **Features**:

--   Automatically prioritizes 2A monsters in searches when applicable.
--   Allows retrieving season-specific data.
+-   Allows you to choose the rank you want to see the stats for.

 ---